 CRIZ believes that the best way to help lift families out of extreme poverty is to equip them with the skills and resources they need to help themselves.
 We provide training and assistance so they can earn an income through raising livestock or growing crops, operating mini-bus services, or opening small businesses.

-- The Orphaned and Vulnerable Children Intervention Project has provided early childhood education training and materials to over 17 programs, serving a combined total of over 2100 children.
+- The Orphaned and Vulnerable Children Intervention Project has provided early childhood education training and materials to 17 programs, serving a combined total of 2,100 children.

-- Support for Women and Girls has provided intensive advocacy and support to over 40 young women, and training on the rights and needs of young women to over 300 community members.
+- Support for Women and Girls has provided intensive advocacy and support to 40 young women, and training on the rights and needs of young women to 300 community members.